(Click here for bottom)

 JDF

 Juvenile Diabetes Foundation International.
-See the main diabetes entry DM.
+I think this is a previous name of the JDRF.
+See also the main diabetes entry DM.

 JDISS